The best route through South East Asia: Itinerary for travellers

 In between the island, you will book speed boat tickets and if you want to travel to Lombok or the Komodo National Park, you can as well travel by plane.
 Indonesia is probably the most extensive country on this route and you could spend various months exploring new places.
 Make sure to take your time and do not rush through the country!

-The best stops in Indonesia: Bali, East Java, the Nusa Islands, Gili Islands, Komodo National Park, Lombok during the rainy season
+The best stops in Indonesia: Bali, East Java, Nusa Islands, Gili Islands, Komodo National Park and Lombok

 Recommended time: at least 3 weeks